PoisotLab/ms_betacov_mapping/README.md

 ## Coevolutionary regimes structure evolutionary risk of zoonotic emergence

-The existence of well-defined cophylogenetic regions suggests that the bat-betacoronavirus system is spatially fragmented enough to create differential coevolutionary processes; in turn, the coevolutionary mosaic contributes to heterogeneity in emergence risk.
+The existence of well-defined cophylogenetic regions suggests that the bat-betacoronavirus system is spatially fragmented enough to create divergent coevolutionary trajectories; in turn, the coevolutionary mosaic underlies the risk of zoonotic emergence.
 These ideas are, respectively, supported by the existence of hotspots of viral uniqueness and the diverse origins of human betacoronaviruses.
-Together, these ideas point to a predictable relationship between host community structure and coevolutionary pressure: phylogeographic structure in bat hosts---and their diverse immune strategies [@Banerjee2020NovIns]---creates a landscape of selective pressure; the trajectory of viruses' coevolutionary response is, in turn, constrained by the opportunities they have for either coevolutionary specialization or diversification through host jumps and recombination.
+Together, these ideas point to a predictable relationship between host community structure and coevolutionary pressure: phylogeographic structure in bat hosts (and their diverse immune strategies [@Banerjee2020NovIns]) creates a landscape of selective pressure; the trajectory of viruses' coevolutionary response is, in turn, constrained by their opportunities for either coevolutionary specialization or diversification through host jumps and recombination.

-Based on the geographic mosaic theory of coevolution, we developed a trivariate map of three facets of coevolutionary pressure (see Methods): (1) _host phylogenetic diversity_: a high diversity of evolutionary histories should expose viruses to more variation in host immune traits; (2) _host community uniqueness_: exposure to greater host trait heterogeneity can drive viral diversification, and coevolving with more unique host communities should create more unique branches of viral evolution;
+Based on the geographic mosaic theory of coevolution, we developed a trivariate map of three facets of coevolutionary pressure (@fig:trivariate): (1) _host phylogenetic diversity_: a high diversity of evolutionary histories should expose viruses to more variation in host immune traits; (2) _host community uniqueness_: exposure to greater host trait heterogeneity can drive viral diversification, and coevolving with more unique host communities should create more unique branches of viral evolution;